WeblateOrg/weblate/docs/install.rst

 Upgrade from 1.7 to 1.8
 ~~~~~~~~~~~~~~~~~~~~~~~

-Some internal modules have changed name, please adjust your :file:`settings.py`
+Authentication setup has been changed and some internal modules have changed
+name, please adjust your :file:`settings.py` to match that (consult
-to match that (consult :file:`settings_example.py` for correct values).
+:file:`settings_example.py` for correct values).

 .. _pootle-migration: